Keep Up With McLean!

 Our Signature Addiction Recovery Programs are two state-of-the-art, luxury alcohol and drug addiction rehab settings.
 A restored historic inn, our Fernside program is located near Wachusett Mountain in scenic Princeton, Massachusetts.
 Borden Cottage, located in Camden, Maine, offers discreet care in a setting that offers a 270° view of Penobscot Bay.
 Both locations are beautifully furnished throughout, and all bedrooms are private and include full baths.

 “I was so afraid when I went in.
 I didn’t know what to expect.
 But it was such a comfortable, warm environment.
 I felt safe.
 It did not feel like I was in a hospital.
 I was actually glad to be there getting help.”– Former Fernside patient

 As an alternative or supplement to inpatient care, Fernside and Borden Cottage are 30-day residential substance use treatment programs with comprehensive around the clock care and supervision in a home-like, unlocked setting.
 A month long stay at the program allows individuals the opportunity to concentrate only on their treatment and is recommended to ensure success and sustained recovery.
-Both programs utilize treatment models based on clinical and neuroscience research, including studies conducted by researchers in McLean’s Substance Use Disorders Division.
+Both programs utilize treatment models based on clinical and neuroscience research, including studies conducted by researchers in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction.
 A combination of individual and group therapies, along with education for residents and their families, provides a structured environment for individuals to work toward recovery.